Session Strategies

 Investigation vs Execution Sessions

-Not every session is the same.
 I use two types of sessions — investigation sessions and execution sessions.

 Two terminal sessions side by side: investigation and execution